 – Focus on yourself.
 Tarot is all about you and your problems.

-– Avoid questions to be answered “Yes” or “No”.
-An example: “Will I get the job I’m hoping for?”
+– Avoid questions to be answered “Yes” or “No.” An example: “Will I get the job I am hoping for?”
 Try to avoid this type of questions which can be difficult to answer with Tarot cards.
 Instead go for more open-ended inquiries, like “what can I do to get that job?”, “what can I do to improve myself and get the job I want?” or “what I can do to improve my relationship?”

 – Keep your options open: do not include the solution you prefer in the question.

-Instead asking “How might I convince my boss to give me the promotion?”, better ask “What can I do to improve at my job (workplace)?”
+Instead of asking “How might I convince my boss to give me the promotion?”, better ask “What can I do to improve at my job (workplace)?”

 – Be positive when writing your questions.
-Instead asking “How come I can never get the jobs I want?”, better ask “What can I do to get those jobs?” or “How I can improve to get those jobs?”
+Instead of asking “How come I can never get the jobs I want?”, better ask “What can I do to get those jobs?” or “How I can improve to get those jobs?”

-– How I can improve my relationship with… (my partner, my boss, my colleagues, my neighbours, etc.)?
+– How I can improve my relationship with… (my partner, my boss, my colleagues, my neighbours, and so on.)?

 – How I can move my… (career, relationship, and so on.) forward?

-– How I can improve my abilities to… (communicate with, interact with, connect with, work with, collaborate with, etc.)?
+– How I can improve my abilities to… (communicate with, interact with, connect with, work with, collaborate with, and so on.)?

-– What do I most need to know about… (my career, my relationship, my love life, the trip coming up, the vacation I will go, the next three months of my life, etc.)?
+– What do I most need to know about… (my career, my relationship, my love life, the trip coming up, the vacation I will go, the next three months of my life, and so on.)?

-– What do I need to know to decide on… (my next step, the new job proposal, my relationship, etc.)?
+– What do I need to know to decide on… (my next step, the new job proposal, my relationship, and so on.)?

-– What do I need to understand about… (the situation I’m in, the problem I have, etc)?
+– What do I need to understand about… (the situation I am in, the problem I have, and so on.)?

 – What do I need to know about… ?